Rishabh42/NoteVault/Contributions/rthane.md

 _Note: Commits from @rthane (rishabh.thaney@mail.mcgill.ca) & Rishabh Thaney (rthane@gitlab.cs.mcgill.ca) were all added by me._

 ## For the project, I was mainly working on the following:
-- Prominent contributions in the ideation, architecture and choosing the tech stack of the app.
+- Full ownership & prominent contributions in the ideation, architecture and choosing the tech stack of the app.
 - Created the first iteration of the app using vanilla JS which was later enhanced by using ReactJS and NodeJs.
 - Researched on private passwordless login, worked on implementing the same using MetaMask
 - Developed Database routes
 - Researched and implemented the encryption schemes to preserve user privacy (XChaCha20-Poly1305 & AES-GCM)
 - Project management using GitLab issues
 - Created the app's end-to-end flow diagram
-- Worked on the `architecture.md`, some conteant of `report.md`, added citations and reviewed them.
+- Worked on the `architecture.md`, explained privacy features & elaborated on encryption `report.md`, added citations and reviewed them.
 - Collaborated with @vshiri and @akapur on the app's implementation(frontend,backend,database,etc), documentation, report, etc
-- Worked together on the presentation and the final report.
+- Worked on explaining the features (both privacy & functional) in the presentation and the final report.
+Covered the encryption aspects and how it is preserving user privacy in depth.

 ## Notable individual commits:
 | Task | Date Completed | Issue | Commit |